ocp-power-demos/acmeair-multiarchitecture-compute/README.md

 # Support
 Is this a Red Hat or IBM supported solution?

-No. This is only an sample application for Mixed Architecture Compute.
+No. This is only an sample application for Multi Architecture Compute.

 # Notes
 The code may not use https://www.mongodb.com/docs/drivers/java/sync/current/fundamentals/connection/connect/